urbanopt/urbanopt-cli/README.md

 %HOMEPATH%\.env_uo.bat
 ```

-When launching new shell terminals run the correct enviroment config to setup the environment.
+When launching new shell terminals run the correct environment config to setup the environment.

 ## Usage